Galus/clipget-64labs/README.md

 Note: This is the front-end code to a cross-domain data persistance solution with specific applications.

-EDIT: Using the new l2inobutton.js (less clicks, gets work done faster) it is recommended to use some sort of mod, addon, extension for your browser in order to force all popup windows into tabs.
+EDIT: FOR CHROME USERS!
+Using the new l2inobutton.js (less clicks, gets work done faster) it is recommended to use some sort of mod, addon, extension for your browser in order to force all popup windows into tabs.
 This allows for quick access to the bookmarklet for chrome.